dilshankarunarathne/spring-boot-notes/README.md

 ![assets/3-mvc](\assets\3-mvc.png "MVC")

 With a defined web URL, a web request will come to our application.
 And the MVC framework of whatever the technology we're using, in our case Spring - will pick the controller and the method on that controller that this web request should respond to.
-The controller will then build a model.
+The controller will then build a Model, or have one passed from the framework as often happens with Spring.